jadenmounteer/file-name-changer/README.md

 Configure the const variables in index.js to get your file(s) looking the way you want.

 Run the program by running npm run start

+This program requires node.js.
+Once installed, run npm ci to install the program's dependancies.